datacamp/jsconfig/README.md

 ### Decisions process :hocho:

+1. Try out the configuration in your own project for a while (so the cost / benefit trade-off becomes more apparent)
-1. Create a PR (or issue if the PR would be a lot of work) outlying the changes + why it's a good idea
+1. Create a PR (or an issue with a proposal if the PR would be a lot of work) outlying the changes + why it's a good idea.
+You can refer to the vision on what level it improves developer productivity (Consistency, Correctness, Code Quality, Unity).
-2. Communicate proposal in #javascript
+1. Communicate proposal in #javascript channel on Slack
-3. On the next javascript guild meeting, we go over all open PRs and quickly discuss as a group on whether we think it's a good idea.
-(In the mean time, feel free to extend the common configuration in your own project already!)
+1. On the next javascript guild meeting, we go over all open PRs and quickly discuss as a group on whether we think it's a good idea.
+For this, we base ourselves on the vision.
+A change that fits the vision well has a higher chance of getting merged.

 ### Publishing